The 5 Best Christian Books of All Time

 Mere Christianity by C.S.
 Lewis

 Mere Christianity talks about Christian beliefs in a philosophical/apologetic approach.
 Apologetics is an approach in which the proponent discusses theological issues and defends their stand using philosophical arguments and historical, cultural, and political facts.
-C.S Lewis uses this approach in his talks on BBC radio, and consequently in this book.
-The topics written include discussion about the deity of Jesus, philosophical approaches to different views of God, theology, human nature, and morality.
-It is fit for both Christians who want a deeper study of the Christian religion, and non-Christians who are curious about Christianity.
+C.S Lewis uses this approach in his talks on BBC radio and, consequently, in this book.
+The topics included discussion about Jesus’s deity, philosophical approaches to different views of God, theology, human nature, and morality.
+It is fit for both Christians who want a deeper study of the Christian religion and non-Christians who are curious about Christianity.

 Pros: